Quantum trajectories and reduced dynamics in time-correlated environments: Numerical results

 The average dynamics of the system affected by the different stochastic sources are shown in \Cref{fig:PZ_hgen}.
 We chose parameters corresponding to slow relaxation so that coherent oscillations of the site population can be observed.

-In this setting, there is one evident difference between the evolution of the process-driven dynamics and the noise-driven dynamics.
-The $X_\mathrm{OU}$-driven dynamics show a slower relaxation of the beating, decaying with a single timescale.
-We show in the following that this is not the case for the colored noise version acting through a different operator.
-Then, there are a few differences from what is commonly observed, from which important insights can be gained.
+In this setting, the $X_\mathrm{OU}$-driven dynamics show a slower relaxation of the beating, decaying with a single timescale.
 The behavior of the $\Upsilon_\mathrm{OU}$-driven system is similar to the white noise one, with a slightly better robustness of the coherent oscillations to the relaxation.
-This small effect gets more evident as the intensity of the noise increases (see SI).
-A second observation is about the change in oscillation frequency, compared to the closed dynamic.
-While the $\xi$-driven mean dynamic seems unaffected in this regard, the $\Upsilon_\mathrm{OU}$-driven systems show a slowing of the coherence frequency, and the $X_\mathrm{OU}$-driven mean dynamics show a speeding of the oscillation at the intensification of the noise.
+This small effect gets more evident as the intensity of the noise increases (see supplementary material).
+A second observation concerns the change in oscillation frequency, compared to the close-system dynamics.
+While the $\xi$-driven mean dynamics does not show any frequency change, the $\Upsilon_\mathrm{OU}$-driven systems show a slower oscillation.
+In contrast, the $X_\mathrm{OU}$-driven mean dynamics is characterized by a higher oscillation frequency, increasing with the noise intensity.

-Finally, a common observation of the systems which have dissipation channels only on a site basis, is the initial time dynamics.
-The system starts with a null derivative at time zero, what we expect since the coherence must first be built in order to be dampened by the environment.
-This is what we would expect from evolutions that depict physically correct behaviors of the interaction with an environment but, depending on the channels used, it is not guaranteed.
+As a final comment, we observe that the initial time dynamics is characterized by a null derivative at time zero, which is expected as the physically correct behavior of a system interacting with an environment.
+This happens when the noise coupling operator is purely local, as in the present case, while it is not guaranteed in other cases.